aderyabin/rove/README.md

 As you can see you can freely nest options in any order.
 Note however that **options have to have unique keywords in the context of package** no matter how deeply they nested.

 Sometimes you might want to get some custom textual user input.
 It's possible with `input` method.
-It behaves absolutely same with `option`.
+It behaves absolutely identical to `option`.

 ```ruby
 Hospice.package :foobar do